-NEOPA Fall Conference Social, 2014.
+NEOPA Spring Conference presenter Jolene Palmer.
 Photo by Joan Wilkins

 NEOPA members work in educational offices such as a public school, a district office, a community and state colleges, an ESU, universities, a department of education, or administrative office such as NCSA.
 Benefits of membership include access to others' best practices, a network of dedicated and caring office professionals, and attendance at a fall workshop and spring conference.
 Join today!
-The 2015-2016 NEOPA membership form is now available.
+The NEOPA 2015-2016 membership form is available on the Membership page.

 The Nebraska Educational Office Professionals Association (NEOPA) was founded in May of 1964.
 The association received affiliation with the National Association of Educational Office Professionals on July 20, 1964.
 Read More